 - esteem and motivation surveys are collected to measure the impact of our holistic approach

 In addition to tutoring support, FFC has extensively researched educational practices in foster care programs across the country to see what works.
-We are excited to incorporate a proven model of success to Education+ in the 2016-2017 school year.
+We are excited to incorporate a proven model of success to Education+.
 The Pilot Program will provide a second tier of support through individualized advocacy for foster children who struggle in school.
 This personalized approach has managed to improve academic success and educational outcomes – a goal the Foundation hopes to reach for each and every child in foster care.